Zero-generic initial ideals: Properties of and .

 \subsection{The Crystallization Principle}

 One of the most useful properties of generic initial ideals, which holds true when $\rm{char}({\mathbb{K}})=0$ and is false in general, is what Green called the {\em Crystallization Principle} in \cite{Gr}.
-This statement refers to generic initial ideals with respect to the reverse-lexicographic order and its proof cannot be adapted to other monomial orders.

-We provide first in Theorem \ref{crys_0} a new proof, for generic initial ideals, which is independent of the chosen order.
-Then, in Theorem \ref{crys}, we prove the analogous statement for zero-generic initial ideals without any assumption on the characteristic,
+In Theorem \ref{crys}, we prove the analogous statement for zero-generic initial ideals without any assumption on the characteristic.
+We include in the following a proof of the standard case, cf. also \cite[29.3]{Pe}.

 \begin{theorem} [Crystallization Principle for generic initial ideals] Let $\Char(\mathbb K)=0,$ $\tau$ a monomial order, and $d$ an integer such that $I$ has no minimal generator of degree $d$ or larger.
 If $\gin(I)$ has no minimal generator in degree $d$, then it also has no minimal generator in degree larger than $d$. \end{theorem} \begin{proof} Recall that $\gin(I)$ is strongly stable.
 By substituting $I$ with the ideal generated by its degree $d-1$ component, if necessary, we can assume that $I$ is generated in degree $d-1.$ Let $J$ be the ideal generated by $\gin(I)_{d-1}.$ We see that $J$ is strongly stable, generated in a single degree, and $\reg J={d-1}.$ Let $g$ be a change of coordinates such that $\gin(I)= \ini (gI).$ We can compute a Gr\"obner basis of $gI$ by considering the S-pairs arising from a set of minimal generators of the first syzygies module of $J$, see Algorithm 15.9 of \cite{Ei} and the discussion that precedes it.
-All such syzygies are linear, and the corresponding S-pairs reduce to zero, since $(\ini gI)_{d}=J_{d}$ and $\gin(I)$ has no generators in degree $d.$ This shows that $(gI)_{d-1}$ is spanned by a Gr\"obner basis for $gI.$ Hence $\gin(I)=J,$ as desired \end{proof}
+All such syzygies are linear, and the corresponding S-pairs reduce to zero, since $(\ini gI)_{d}=J_{d}$ and $\gin(I)$ has no generators in degree $d.$ This shows that $(gI)_{d-1}$ is spanned by a Gr\"obner basis for $gI.$ Hence $\gin(I)=J,$ as desired. \end{proof}

 \begin{theorem} [Crystallization Principle for zero-generic initial ideals] Let $\tau$ be a monomial order, and $d$ be an integer such that $I$ has no minimal generator of degree $d$ or larger.
 If $\gin_0(I)$ has no minimal generator in degree $d$, then it also has no minimal generator in degree larger than $d$. \end{theorem}